open-telemetry/opentelemetry-js/getting-started/ts-example/README.md

 $ # npm install @opentelemetry/exporter-jaeger
 ```

 After these dependencies are installed, we will need to initialize and register them.
-Modify `tracing.js` so that it matches the following code snippet, replacing the service name `"getting-started"` with your own service name if you wish.
+Modify `tracing.ts` so that it matches the following code snippet, replacing the service name `"getting-started"` with your own service name if you wish.

 ```typescript
 import * as opentelemetry from "@opentelemetry/core";